stanchatt/PillarsProject/README.md

 *<p align="center">by Colossus With Added Sugar Games</p>*

 ## 1.Overview
-Pillars is an indie game built for the PC.
-The Player is in control of a Hero and must defend a town from incoming raiders that seek to destroy the players pillar.
-As the player defends the town he/she is given more rewards and grow in power allowing the player to place down towers and barricades along with different pieces of equipment that they can wield.
+Pillars is an indie game built for Windows.
+The Player is in control of 4 heroes and must defend a town from a rival god & his acolytes that seek to destroy the players pillar.
+As the player defends the town he/she is given more rewards and grows in power allowing the Player to fight the harder enemies that spawn.
 ##### 1.1 Vision Statement
 To the player.
 The game must feel the following things

-Dynamic – The game must feel like it flows and everything goes together well, from the graphics and animations to the combat and resource management
+Dynamic – The game must feel like it flows and everything goes together well, from the graphics and animations to the combat and resource management.

 Strategical - Pillars gameplay must feel like it is challenging and require the player to be strategical on how they handle situations.